Yulia-Pryima/ios-development-with-swift/Clima/README.md

 <img align="left" src="../Clima/Clima.gif" width="270"/>

-#  Clima
+#  CLIMA

-## This is a dark-mode enabled weather app.
+#### This is a dark-mode enabled weather app.
 You can check the weather for the current location based on the GPS data from the iPhone as well as by searching for a city manually.

-### Clima is Swift application, created by me in process of learning iOS Development.
+#### Clima is Swift application, created by me in process of learning iOS Development.
 What I've learned:

 * How to create a dark-mode enabled app.
 * How to use vector images as image assets.